Otonality and utonality: Definition

 A Utonality is a ...chord that is the inversion of an Otonality: it is formed by building the same interval sequence as that of an Otonality downward from the root of the chord, rather than upward.
 The analogy, in this case, is not to the harmonic series but to the subharmonic, or undertone series.

 An otonality is a collection of pitches which can be expressed in ratios, expressing their relationship to the fixed tone, that have equal denominators and consecutive numerators.
 For example, 1/1, 5/4, and 3/2 (just major chord) form an otonality because they can be written as 4/4, 5/4, 6/4.
 This in turn can be written as an extended ratio 4:5:6.
 Every otonality is therefore composed of members of a harmonic series.
 Similarly, the ratios of a utonality share the same numerator and have consecutive denominators.
 7/4, 7/5, 7/6, and 1/1 (7/7) form a utonality, sometimes written as 1/4:5:6:7, or as 7/7:6:5:4.
 Every utonality is therefore composed of members of a subharmonic series.
 This term is used extensively by Harry Partch in Genesis of a Music.

-An otonality corresponds to an arithmetic series of frequencies, or lengths of a vibrating string.
+An otonality corresponds to an arithmetic series of frequencies (such as 110 Hz, 220 Hz, 330 Hz, 440 Hz, etc.).
 Brass instruments naturally produce otonalities, and indeed otonalities are inherent in the harmonics of a single fundamental tone.
 Tuvan Khoomei singers produce otonalities with their vocal tracts.

-Utonality is the opposite, corresponding to a subharmonic series of frequencies, or an arithmetic series of wavelengths (the inverse of frequency).
-The arithmetical proportion "may be considered as a demonstration of utonality ('minor tonality')."
+Utonality is the opposite, corresponding to a subharmonic series of frequencies, or an arithmetic series of wavelengths (the inverse of frequency), such as 1 foot, 2 feet, 3 feet, 4 feet, etc. The arithmetical proportion "may be considered as a demonstration of utonality ('minor tonality')."

 If otonality and utonality are defined broadly, every just intonation chord is both an otonality and a utonality.
 For example, the minor triad in root position is made up of the 10th, 12th and 15th harmonics, and 10/10, 12/10 and 15/10 meets the definition of otonal.
 A better, narrower definition requires that the harmonic (or subharmonic) series members be adjacent.
 Thus 4:5:6 is an otonality, but 10:12:15 is not.
 (Alternate voicings of 4:5:6, such as 5:6:8, 3:4:5:6, etc. would presumably also be otonalities.)
 Under this definition, only a few chord types qualify as otonalities or utonalities.
 The only otonality triads are the major triad 4:5:6 and the diminished triad 5:6:7.
 The only such tetrad is the dominant seventh tetrad 4:5:6:7.